Filet Mignon In Puff Pastry - Does It Get Any Better?

 - Next, grab a full portion of blue cheese and place it on top of the spinach.

 - By now, the pastry dough should be pliable enough to work with, but if not, give it a few minutes to thaw enough to fold easily.
-Using your pastry brush, coat a little of the egg wash onto each of the 4 corners of the pastry cross.
+Using your pastry brush, coat a little of the egg wash onto each of the four corners of the pastry cross.

 - Place the Wellington seam side down onto the counter and shape it with your hand to get them as even as possible.
-This will help insure even cooking.
+This will help ensure even cooking.
 Brush all the sides with the egg wash.